Skip to main content

 Similar volatility to market

-How volatile is AXP compared to the overall market?
+What is AXP's risk profile compared to the market?

 Performance & Growth